darrenkeenfanduel/drdb-api/README.md

 You can register, login and get your details using the above mutation/queries.
 See schema docs for input information

-### Videos (videos/createVideo/updateVideo/deleteVideo)
+### Resources (resources/createRecource/updateRecource/deleteRecource)

-You can do some basic CRUD for Videos currently.
+You can do some basic CRUD for Recources currently.
 See schema docs for input information

 ## Deploy